r4ulcl/nTask/README.md

 - `workers`: A map of worker names and their corresponding tokens for authentication.
 (In this case all workers use the same token called workers)
 - `statusCheckSeconds`: The interval in seconds between status check requests from the manager to the workers.
 - `StatusCheckDown`: The number of seconds after which a worker is marked as down if the status check request fails.
+- `httpPort`: The port on which the manager should listen for incoming connections without TLS.
-- `port`: The port on which the manager should listen for incoming connections.
+- `httpsPort`: The port on which the manager should listen for incoming connections with TLS.
 - `dbUsername`: The username for the database connection.
 - `dbPassword`: The password for the database connection.
 - `dbHost`: The hostname of the database server.